Introduction

 Bead supports multiple authentication methods depending on the API family.

-• Use a terminal API key
+• Use an API key for Payments requests

-• Send X-Api-Key: {apiKey} on Payments requests
+• Send X-Api-Key: {apiKey}

-• Other Bead APIs (Onboarding, Entity Management, Reporting, Settlement)
+Other Bead APIs

-• Send Authorization: Bearer {access_token}
+• Send Authorization: Bearer {access_token} where OAuth is required

-• Legacy Payments support
+Legacy Payments support

 • Existing integrators may still use the OAuth password grant for Payments